 Another downside is that they offer a limited amount of book formats (no hardcover option).

-However, unlike many of the larger print-on-demand publishers, which have many negative reviews on Trustpilot, The Book Patch has fairly positive reviews.
+However, unlike many of the larger print-on-demand publishers, which have many negative reviews on Trustpilot, The Book Patch has majorly positive reviews.

-Gelato seems like an interesting name for a publisher as it refers to a type of Italian ice cream, but Gelato is a large print-on-demand company that lets you print all kinds of materials, not only books, in over 30 countries with shipping to over 170 countries.
+Gelato seems like an interesting name for a publisher as it refers to a type of Italian ice cream, but Gelato is one of the largest print-on-demand companies that lets you print all kinds of materials, not only books, in over 34 countries with shipping to over 170 countries.

 If you’re trying to sell an actual novel or large book, Gelato isn’t for you.
 They focus more on small booklets, leaflets, company handbooks, event guides, magazines, product catalogs, flyers, business cards, invitation cards, and posters.